About us

 Teaching Assistant

-She is a student of Government and Public Affairs with an option in sociology at the Universidad de los Andes.
-Since 2024, she is a member of the Youth Network for SDG 4 of UNESCO.
-She worked in the Colombian delegation to UNESCO and has worked as a research assistant at the Universidad de los Andes in projects related to education, entrepreneurship, community empowerment and socioemotional learning.
+She is an undergraduate student in Government and Public Affairs with a minor in Sociology at Universidad de los Andes.
+Since 2024, she has been a member of UNESCO’s Youth Network for SDG 4.
+She previously worked with the Colombian delegation to UNESCO and has served as a research assistant at Universidad de los Andes on projects related to education, entrepreneurship, community empowerment, and socio-emotional learning.

-At TREES, she coordinates the seedbed that accompanies undergraduate students to reflect on inequalities and equity from research, teaching and dissemination.
-She also manages the Resource Bank, thus promoting the training of young researchers and the creation of educational materials on equity.
+At TREES, she coordinates the student research group that supports undergraduate students in reflecting on inequalities and equity through research, teaching, and outreach.
+She also manages the Resource Bank, promoting the training of young researchers and the creation of pedagogical materials on equity.

 Communications and Outreach Team